Loes Segerink improves diagnostics and treatment of diseases

 After obtaining her MSc degree in Biomedical Technology at the University of Twente, Loes Segerink started as a PhD student.
 During her PhD research she developed a microfluidic chip that can be used to determine male fertility by looking at the concentration and mobility of sperm cells.
 In addition to massive media coverage, she has received the Simon Stevin Apprentice Award and the Simon Stevin Companion Award.

 Afterwards she started as a postdoc, with a focus on the valorisation of the fertility chip, but also research into other (bio)medical diagnostic systems.
 In the spring of 2013 she was a postdoc at the group of Helene Andersson Svahn (KTH Stockholm, Sweden).
 Back in the Netherlands she received a Veni scholarship and from 2014 to September 2017 she had a tenure-track position at the UT.
-She is currently Associate Professor at the Faculty of Electrical Engineering, Mathematics and Computer Science (EWI) and Application Director Sensing at the Mesa+ institute.
+She is currently Full Professor at the Faculty of Electrical Engineering, Mathematics and Computer Science (EWI) and Application Director Sensing at the Mesa+ institute.

 These press photos may be published without copyright restrictions